martin-mat/mz-fuzzy.github.io/_posts/2015-03-06-RF24USB_Micro_Pro.md

 ---

 RF24 Micro Pro board is a plug-in board as a base for Arduino Micro Pro.
 This Arduino is not that much known, but for some purposes it's cool.
 Shortly: it has ATMega32u8 controller with USB support, similarly as Arduino Leonardo.
-You can find it in 5V/16MHz and 3.3V/8MHz varians.
+You can find it in 5V/16MHz and 3.3V/8MHz variants.
 It's a smallest Arduino I've seen, maybe together with Arduino Pro Mini.
 But unlike Pro Mini, one can upload firmware using bootloader there.
 And, the MCU supports USB, so it can be used for USB-related projects.
 And that's one of reasons why I've choosen that.

 More details to the board: the idea is to make a small board with possibility to connect NRF modules.
 And when I say modules, I mean multiple of them :-)